Design Museum of Barcelona: The Casa Bloc Apartment Museum

-Room 1/11 of the Casa Bloc (1932–1939), also known as Bloc House in Catalan, is an apartment-museum managed by the Design Museum of Barcelona.
-The space preserves the original structure and design of this historic architectural complex, which served as a model for worker housing during the Second Spanish Republic.

-The museum apartment pays tribute to the innovative work of Josep Lluís Sert, Josep Torres Clavé, and Joan Baptista Subirana, highlighting the groundbreaking approach they introduced in the 1930s.
-Open to the public since March 2012, the Casa Bloc can be visited through guided tours available by reservation.

-Room 1/11 is a 60-square-meter duplex located in Block 2, Level 1, Gate 11.
-Its interior layout is simple, with a clear distinction between day and night areas.
+The Room 1/11 of the Casa Bloc (1932–1939) (in Catalan, Block house) is an apartment-museum run by the Design Museum of Barcelona.
+Inside you can visit the structure and the original look of the floor of this architectural complex, a reference architecture worker housing at the time of the Second Spanish Republic.
+The opening of this museum floor space as a tribute to the work of Josep Lluís Sert Josep Torres Clavé and Joan Baptista Subirana and innovation that its approach assumed the 1930s.
+The Casa Bloc is open to everyone, with a regime of guided tours by reservation, from March 2012.
+Room 1/11 is a duplex measuring 60 square meters.
+It is located in Block 2, Level 1, Gate 11.
+The internal layout is very simple and clearly differentiates the day and the night.

-Documentation Center
+Documentation center

-The museum also hosts a library dedicated to key areas of design: product design, fashion, information design, and interior design.
-The library's initial collection contains over 9,000 documents, ranging from the 16th century to the present day, including 1,600 items published before 1950.
-This collection originated from the libraries of the Museu Tèxtil i d'Indumentària de Barcelona, the Museu d'Arts Decoratives de Barcelona, the Gabinet de les Arts Gràfiques de Barcelona, and the BCD (Barcelona Centre de Disseny).
-Over the years, these collections have received numerous donations from professionals, individuals, institutions, and businesses.

-Particularly noteworthy are the bibliographic reserves of the Museu Tèxtil i d'Indumentària, which are distinguished by their uniqueness and excellent state of preservation.
-These reserves include two large donations: the bequest of the Comtesa de Vilardaga and a donation by Sr. Manuel Rocamora.
-Most of the bibliographic materials are housed in the reading room and are accessible to the public.
-The library uses its own classification system, known as IMAG.
+The Museum also hosts a library dedicated to the greater areas in the world of design: product, fashion, information and interior design.
+The initial bibliographic reserves contains over 9,000 published documents dating from the 16th century to the present day, as well as 1,600 of those dating from before 1950.
+The reserve originated in the old libraries of the Museus Tèxtil i d'Indumentària de Barcelona and the Museu d'Arts Decoratives de Barcelona, the Gabinet de les Arts Gràfiques de Barcelona and the BCD (Barcelona Centre de Disseny).
+These sources have received numerous donations over the years by professionals, individuals, institutions and businesses.
+Particularly noteworthy for their uniqueness and excellent state of preservation, the bibliographic reserves of the Museu Tèxtil i d'Indumentària are made up largely of two very large donations: the bequest of the Comtesa de Vilardaga and the donation by Sr. Manuel Rocamora.
+The majority of the bibliographic reserves can be found in the reading room and are accessible to the public.
+It has developed its own classification system: IMAG.

-The most valuable and oldest documents, as well as those that are consulted the least, are stored in a deposit within the DHUB building.
-The Documentation Center uses RFID technology (Radio Frequency Identification) to track the number of times each document is accessed.
-This information ensures that the most frequently requested documents are always available in the reading room for easy access.
+The most valuable documents, the oldest and those that are referred to the least, can be found in a deposit in the DHUB building.
+The Documentation center uses RFID technology (Radio Frequency Identification) to keep track of the number of consults each document receives.
+With this information, the documents that are the most in demand are always located in the reading room for ease of access.

-The historical reserves of magazines and journals are still being cataloged.
-The center maintains over 100 subscriptions to specialist magazines and journals.
+The historic reserves of magazines and journals are still being catalogued.
+The centre keeps over 100 subscriptions to specialist magazines and journals.

 Archives

-The archives of the Documentation Center currently include:
+The archives of the documentation center currently include: